Aligning Deep Implicit Preferences by Learning to Reason Defensively: Introduction

+To bridge this divide, we introduce Critique-Driven Reasoning Alignment (CDRA), a novel paradigm that shifts alignment from supervising final outcomes to supervising the underlying reasoning process itself.
+As illustrated in Figure \ref{fig:problem}(b), CDRA is designed to resolve the preference and process gaps in concert by teaching the model to internalize a process of critical evaluation: it learns not only to generate answers, but also to critique how well those answers respect a user’s deeper preferences and manage latent risks.
+This paradigm shift, however, necessitates new mechanisms for data, reward modeling, and policy optimization.

+Our framework addresses this through three logical steps.
+First, to acquire the necessary process-level supervision, we introduce DeepPref, a new large-scale benchmark of preference-query pairs.
+For each query, we simulate a multi-faceted ``cognitive council'' of distinct expert personas to construct critique-annotated Trees of Thoughts.
+These annotations provide explicit supervision on how to infer latent preference structures and how to execute defensive reasoning by proactively stress-testing candidate responses against potential risks and value misalignments.

+Second, to convert this rich textual signal into a structured reward, we propose the Personalized Generative Process Reward Model (Pers-GenPRM).
+Rather than directly predicting a scalar score, Pers-GenPRM operationalizes reward modeling as a reasoning task: given a query, user preference context, and a candidate reasoning process, it first generates an explicit textual chain of critique, then derives a quantitative score grounded in this rationale.
+This design leverages Natural Language Feedback (NLF) \citep{Saunders2022SelfcritiquingMF, osti_10544335, mcaleese2024llmcriticshelpcatch} to transform process-level critiques into an interpretable reward signal, making the basis of the model’s evaluations transparent and auditable.

+Finally, we use this structured, critique-grounded reward to guide policy optimization via Critique-Driven Policy Alignment (CDPA), an online reinforcement learning algorithm that integrates both numerical scores and natural language critiques from Pers-GenPRM.
+By leveraging process-level feedback, CDPA addresses a key limitation of standard RL, which we term the “zero advantage” problem.
+In this setting, multiple responses may be equally good in terms of final outcome but differ substantially in the quality and safety of their underlying reasoning.
+CDPA provides a clear gradient signal that differentiates between such responses based on their reasoning processes, steering the policy model toward solutions that are not only correct but also defensible, robust, and deeply aligned with user intent.
 In summary, our work makes several key contributions: \begin{itemize} \item We are the first to formalize and address the dual challenge of preference and process gaps in LLM alignment, proposing critique as a form of cognitive process supervision to move beyond superficial mimicry.

 \item Our proposed CDRA framework achieves more reliable and intent-aligned personalization through three core technical innovations: DeepPref, the first large-scale, critique-annotated dataset for process-level supervision; the Pers-GenPRM, which transforms reward modeling into a transparent and interpretable reasoning task; and the CDPA, an algorithm that fuses numerical and natural language feedback to align the model's reasoning process.